-Welcome to ELL at Hutchison Farm
+Welcome to EL at Hutchison Farm

 We work together to support students as they develop English language skills and to provide assistance so they can succeed in academic and social settings.

-LCPS ELL Guidelines
+LCPS EL Guidelines

-Student progress is evaluated in the spring of every year using the World-Class Instructional Design and Assessment (WIDA) ACCESS for English Language Learners assessment.
+Student progress is evaluated in the spring of every year using the World-Class Instructional Design and Assessment (WIDA) ACCESS for English Language assessment.
 The ACCESS assesses students' proficiency in social language, as well as the language of science, social studies, mathematics, and language arts.

-Students receive ELL support until they are able to demonstrate a level of English proficiency that allows them to work successfully in the regular classroom.
+Students receive EL support until they are able to demonstrate a level of English proficiency that allows them to work successfully in the regular classroom.
 It is important to note that while verbal proficiency may be acquired rapidly, proficiency in academic subjects may take seven to ten years.

-ELL Program Completion
+EL Program Completion

-When students achieve Level 6 status on the WIDA ACCESS by demonstrating a high degree of fluency and accuracy when speaking, reading a wide range of texts, and writing fluently with minimal errors, they are considered proficient and able to succeed without further ELL services.
+When students achieve Level 6 status on the WIDA ACCESS by demonstrating a high degree of fluency and accuracy when speaking, reading a wide range of texts, and writing fluently with minimal errors, they are considered proficient and able to succeed without further EL services.